Solutions

 A useful market research tool should narrow the search space over time.
 If the output keeps adding adjacent categories without helping you choose, then you are still stuck in exploration mode.

-Good founder research ends with a smaller list, stronger evidence, and a clearer next experiment.
+Good builder research ends with a smaller list, stronger evidence, and a clearer next experiment.

 • Re-rank your shortlist every week.